The Concept for a self-organized, neighborly support structure in Jena South

 - Wear gloves and disinfect hands before and after shopping

-- Stick to usual hygiene regulations: Cough and sneeze in the crook of your arm, wash your hands regularly, avoid hand contact with your face
+- Stick to usual regulations: Cough and sneeze in the crook of your arm, wash your hands regularly, avoid hand contact with your face

 - No direct contact with the person handing over the goods: do not hand over the goods, but place them at a place agreed upon